 - iFrames and Videos: Enable – Apart from images, you can also enable lazy loading for images and iFrames.
 Highly recommended, so turn it on.

-- YouTube preview thumbnails: Enable – Instead of displaying the YouTube media player, we can replace it with a preview thumbnail.
+- YouTube preview Thumbnails: Enable – Instead of displaying the YouTube media player, we can replace it with a preview thumbnail.
 It is a best practice to get the optimal performance.

 - Threshold: 0px – For a better scrolling experience, use 0px as the threshold.

-- DOM monitoring: Disable – If you are not using infinite scrolling, disable it.
+- DOM Monitoring: Disable – If you are not using infinite scrolling, disable it.

 - Fade in: Enable – It is an effect you see while the images are loading up.
 It is highly recommended.

-Fonts Settings
+Fonts

 - Local Google Fonts: Enable – Fetching Google Fonts from the external server will result in additional HTTP requests and can affect performance.
 Enable this feature to host all the Google Fonts you use inside your server or a CDN.
 This way, you can reduce the server load.